HeruEwasham/GenericParameterCollection/README.md

 1. Edit SupportedEnumsToSelect with the given Enum-types you want to support.
 As you most likely would not allow the user to use all enums it might find, this is at default set to null.
 2. If you do not want to use any enums, edit SupportedTypes to not contain the Enum-type.
 If you want all other types, you can set it to EditorConstants.AllParameterTypesExceptEnum.

+#### Requirements for the ParameterCollectionViewer

+While we have tried to make it available to so many viewers as possible, it is some "features" that need to be able to do with the editor for this to be used as intended when showing to users.
+This is:

+- Supporting showing parameters based on the value of another.
+This to show different input-types based on the type.
+- Support to set "default value" for ParameterCollection_IEnumerable.
+This is needed so when you click to add a new parameter, the needed values are shown.

+When writing this (august 2025), both the RadzenBlazor-view and the Avalonia-view should support this.

 ## Code-Examples

 ### Simple use